 As one might expect works may end up Totally Radical and/or Poor Man's Substitute.

-In America the lead suspect for enacting this trope will be the devout (conservative) Christian demographic as the foremost Moral Guardians with substantial political pull.
+In America the lead suspect for enacting this trope will be the devout (conservative) note in North America, Christian pressure groups tend to be on the political right, rather than on the left as in Europe and Latin America Christian demographic as the foremost Moral Guardians with substantial political pull.
 They are large enough to have created their own sub-culture out of this trope; nowadays, one can find Christian-focused works for any medium, from music to movies to books to even video games.
 It must be noted, though, this trope can apply to absolutely any point of view in existence, with examples covering the whole social-political spectrum.
-For example, within the Soviet Union and the Warsaw Pact, this trope was usually enforced by the various Communist Parties, which created their own Boy Scout-esque youth groups, their own pop music, their own action movies, their own Westerns (depicting the inspirational struggle of the American Indians against American imperialism), their own chewing gum, and more, all to stop people from admiring all that decadent stuff from the West (didn't work this way).
+For example, within the Soviet Union and the Warsaw Pact, this trope was usually enforced by the various Communist Parties, which created their own Boy Scout-esque youth groups, their own pop music, their own action movies, their own Westerns (depicting the inspirational struggle of the American Indians against American imperialism, although they also indulged in "1920s Soviets civilizing Central Asia" from time to time), their own chewing gum, and more, all to stop people from admiring all that decadent stuff from the West (didn't work this way).

 Could be considered a Super Trope to Christian Rock, though that genre isn't nearly as deep into this trope as the label would suggest.